Illuminating the Essence of Diwali: A Linguistic Celebration

 As we delve into the intricate details of Diwali’s festivities and its underlying spiritual connotations, we’ll illuminate this enchanting celebration with an array of 100+ GRE words that aptly encapsulate its essence.

 ***(Anticipate the contextual meaning as you read through the blog.
-Later, revise the words using the meanings provided here.)
+Later, click here to revise the words and their meanings.)

 Diwali, the festival of lights, is a resplendent celebration that transcends boundaries and embraces the rich tapestry of Indian culture.
 With a history steeped in tradition and mythology, Diwali is a quintessential festival celebrated by millions across the globe.
 The word “Diwali” itself holds profound significance, derived from the Sanskrit words “deepa” (lamp) and “avali” (row), symbolizing the triumph of light over darkness.